TreacherousNexus/mastodome/README.md

 In principle this isn't the worst problem, however the people most likely to benefit from a desktop client are those with slow internet connections, non-standard browsers and older hardware.
 If this application runs badly for those people, then it defeats the purpose.

-My current plan is to do a rewrite in either C++, Rust or a combination of the two.
-This enables me to make full use of the Qt library, write a common REST client of my own that I could use with more than one service and should run a lot better on a wide variety of hardware.
-This however requires a lot of planning, and a decision on whether it needs a new git repository and/or license.
-I will update on what I decide some time in 2019.
+My new plan is to do a rewrite in a new repository.
+Follow me on Mastodon to keep up-to-date with the latest changes.